 Clearing in wetlands and their buffers along the overland route has been avoided to the extent possible.
-For areas in which avoidance has not been feasible, BMPs (as defined in the EPSC Plan) will be employed during construction to protect wetland resources.
-Wetland resources that cannot be avoided will be cleared during dry conditions, when the ground is frozen, or with the use of construction mats to minimize the disturbance to wetland biota.
+In those areas which avoidance of all clearing impacts is not feasible, BMPs (as defined in the EPSC Plan) will be employed during construction to protect wetland resources.
+Unavoidable wetland clearing will be completed either during dry conditions, when the ground is frozen, or with the use of construction mats to minimize the disturbance to wetland biota.
 Wetland or wetland buffer areas that are cleared temporarily for construction (i.e., within the temporary construction area) will be restored in accordance with the EPSC Plan.
+Additionally, TDI-NE will conduct all wetland and buffer impacts under collateral environmental permit authorizations from state (Vermont Department of Environmental Conservation, or "DEC") and federal (U. S. Army Corps of Engineers, or "USACE") agencies prior to construction.
+Vermont Wetland Program and Section 404 permits will include specific details applicable to each regarding the area, location, and specifications of permitted activities.

 Wetland and buffer zone areas that require ongoing maintenance along the Permanent Project Corridor will be managed for shallow-rooted vegetation as described in Section 2.0.
-If conducted during dry or frozen conditions, normal mechanical means could be utilized (e.g., brush hog).
+If conducted during dry or frozen conditions, normal mechanical means may be utilized (e.g., brush hog).
 If vegetation management needs to occur outside of dry or frozen ground conditions, hand cutting methods shall be used (i.e., no mechanized entry).

-These operation phase vegetation management practices will not be applicable within the actively managed Clear Zones that are maintained by others (e.g., VTrans), unless TDI-NE is required to complete vegetation management in these areas as discussed in Section 3.0.
+These operational phase vegetation management practices will not be applicable within the actively managed Clear Zones that are maintained by others (e.g., VTrans), unless TDI-NE is required to complete vegetation management in these areas as discussed in Section 3.0.